telliott99/SimpleView/README.md

 Helper:  helperDoIt
 ```

+The MainWindowController automatically knows about the Helper without needing to be wired up.

 We can pass data from the helper to the calling function just by returning the right data structure.

-However, you may occasionally need to obtain a reference to the MainWindowController (or the View) from somewhere like **Helper.swift**.
+Occasionally it is useful to obtain a reference to the MainWindowController (or the View) from somewhere like **Helper.swift**.

 We obtain a reference to the App Delegate and MWC with: